-AP Chinese Language and Culture (Prerequisite: IB Chinese B or MYP Phase 3B) - 1.0 ML credit
+AP Chinese Language and Culture (Prerequisite: IB Chinese B or MYP Phase 3B) - 1.0 ML credit (Min.
+8 students to run the course)

 The AP Chinese Language and Culture course in Mandarin Chinese emphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
 The AP Chinese Language and Culture course strives not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Chinese.